junxit/us-congress-bills-115/metadata.md

 - 2017-08-03 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(text: CR S4804-4805)
 - 2017-08-03 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S4804-4806)
 - 2017-08-03 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S4804-4806)
+- 2017-08-04 — Received in the House.
+- 2017-08-04 — Referred to the House Committee on Financial Services.